lucribas/binance_bot/README.md

 ### 1.4 NTP

-I use ntp to check if time of my computer is synchronized and to measure the network latency between my computer and Binance server.
+Use ntp to check if time of you computer is synchronized.
+Then it allow measure the network latency between your computer and Binance server.

 ```shell
 $ gem install ntp